Latest version: v6.01

 WhoCrashed reveals the drivers responsible for crashing your computer

-Whenever a computer running Windows suddenly reboots without displaying any notice or blue screen of death,
+Whenever a computer running Windows suddenly reboots without displaying any notice or blue or black screen of death,

 the first thing that is often thought about is a hardware failure.
-In reality, most crashes are caused by malfunctioning
+In reality, crashes are often caused by malfunctioning

-a blue screen unless they are configured to do so.
+a blue or black screen unless they are configured to do so.
 Instead these systems suddenly reboot without any notice.

 WhoCrashed shows the drivers that have been crashing your computer with a